Dan Baer

 Daniel Brooks Baer (born January 6, 1977) is an American politician and former diplomat from Colorado currently serving as Senior Vice President for Policy Research at the Carnegie Endowment for International Peace.
 Baer served in the Obama administration's State Department, first as a Deputy Assistant Secretary of State for the Bureau of Democracy, Human Rights, and Labor from 2009 to 2013, and then as United States Ambassador to the Organization for Security and Co-operation in Europe from 2013 to 2017.
 In 2018, Governor John Hickenlooper appointed Baer as the executive director of the Colorado Department of Higher Education.

 Early life and education

 Baer is a native of Colorado.
-He graduated from Harvard University with a degree in social studies and African American studies and was then a Marshall Scholar at Oxford University, where he earned master's and doctoral degrees in international relations.
+He graduated from Harvard University with a BA in social studies and African American studies and was then a Marshall Scholar at Oxford University, where he earned a MPhil and DPhil in international relations.

 Consulting, academic, and diplomatic career

 From 2004 to 2007, Baer worked at the Boston Consulting Group as project leader.

 He was then an Assistant Professor of Strategy, Economics, Ethics, and Public Policy at the McDonough School of Business at Georgetown University.
 He then joined the United States Department of State, where he was Deputy Assistant Secretary of State for the Bureau of Democracy, Human Rights, and Labor from November 23, 2009 to September 10, 2013.
 From 2013 to 2017, Baer was the United States Ambassador for the Organization for Security and Co-operation in Europe.